 Truth - Don’t miss out on the low hanging fruit because customers cannot find your tour or there is no mechanism that drives traffic.
 Work internally to create an online lead team that all information is funneled through or more importantly, Make sure there are clear calls to action on your virtual tour that get traffic back to your brokerage website.
 And, of course, make sure the tours themselves are being optimized.

+The biggest Myth of all is that virtual tours are a silver bullet solution for your website’s SEO.
 Virtual tours should be a websites way of extending their reach to various avenues, to help generate traffic back to their site.
 To get a response you must capture a consumer’s attention with visuals, but if you’re not optimizing your virtual tours and visuals for SEO, if your web vendor is getting credit and seen as the authority of your content, then you’re losing the battle, and eventually the War.
+Having an aesthetically pleasing virtual tour doesn’t get you anywhere if you can’t be seen by consumers or by search engines.
+Real estate is all about being seen.
+Don’t let your virtual tour provider ruin that because of false promises about how SEO friendly their solution is.

 - Articles with important information about the neighborhood, utility information, and great places to eat, etc